awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-working-with-OpsItems.md

 1. In the navigation pane, choose **OpsCenter**\.

-1. Choose an OpsItem ID to open the details page\.
+1. Choose an OpsItem ID to open the details page or choose multiple OpsItems\.
+If you choose multiple OpsItems, you can only edit the status, priority, severity, or category\.
+If you edit multiple OpsItems, OpsCenter updates and saves your changes as soon as you choose the new status, priority, severity, or category\.

 1. In the **OpsItem details** section, choose **Edit**\.